Excel Range Names

 First, assign the names shown in the range A1:A4 to the

 adjacent cells in column B. To do so, select the range A1:B4;

-To define the MyData name, choose Insert, Name, Define; enter
+Then, to define the MyData name, choose Formulas, Defined

 To test that your name is working correctly, press the F5

-function key to launch the Go To dialog; enter MyData as the
+function key to launch the Go To dialog; type in MyData as the

 Reference; then choose OK.
 If you've defined MyData correctly,

 Excel should select the range marked in blue in the figure above.